kkeiper1103/predation/readme.md

 - Implement AI (hooo boy is this a big one)
 - Render animations for models.
 Data is available, but haven't programmed the adapter yet
 - Add sounds from map and dinosaurs
+- Add water table and do dynamic water

 ## Style Guide Rules
 - Any variables declared on the heap MUST use smart pointers (shared_ptr is preferred)